emulated-gamer-bois/gameboy-debugger/error_log.md

 #### Description of failure

-- Instruction `ADD HL,SP`, op-code `0x39`, did not set the H flag
+- Instruction `ADD HL,s8`, op-code `0xE8`, did not set the H flag

 #### Actual reason

--
+- The C and H flag is set from the lower byte, instad of the higher byte in.
+This is the oposite done for `ADD HL, REG`